-The long cobble street San Roque which runs parallel to the TF42 seems to have some rather ancient but modest houses that start after a stunning corner property.
+The long cobble street Calle San Roque which runs parallel to the TF42 seems to have some rather ancient but modest houses that start after a stunning corner property.
 They are likely to have been spared from volcanic destruction.

 Discover its uncomfortable entrance steps that are overgrown with weeds in Calle Antonio.
 They lead to El Lamero built by Alonso del Hoya between 1600 and 1630.

 El Lamero has been privately owned for 20 years.
 Unfortunately, it's totally cordoned off.
 Only very minor, volcanic damage there, by the way.
 The ancient Hacienda is said to have an interesting chapel.
-One of its many Gofio mills still seem to be intact.
+One of its many Gofio mills still seems to be intact.

 On May fifth of the year 1706 since the afternoon of the volcanic outbreak, Magma pillows of all sizes had continued during phase II to fill up a huge part of Garachico's precious port.

 At the same time, another Lava flow forked into part of the town next to it.
-There were no human casualties during the entire time of the Volcano's onslought which arguably may have taken as long as one month.
+There were no human casualties during the entire time of the Volcano's onslaught which arguably may have taken as long as one month.
 However, the loss of the port proved to be irreparable despite great efforts over many decades.

 All three phases of the behavior of the Trevejo are pictured there and more.